Pipe Strainers

 What materials are used for industrial-grade pipe strainers?

-High-quality materials like stainless steel, PVC, CPVC are commonly used, offering durability and resistance to corrosion in demanding environments.
+High-quality materials like stainless steel, PVC, and CPVC are commonly used, offering durability and resistance to corrosion.

 Are replacement parts available for pipe strainers?